 Exams and Tests

-In a small group of patients, symptoms of the concussion do not go away.
-The risk of long-term changes in the brain is high if the person has more than one brain injury
+In a small number of people, symptoms of the concussion do not go away.
+The risk for these long-term changes in the brain is higher after more than one concussion.

 When to Contact a Medical Professional